richardmleggett/MARTi/docs/source/installation.rst

 This file contains the locations of some important directories and you will need to update these for your system installation:

-* MinKNOWRunDirectory - the location of MinKNOW run data.
+* MinKNOWRunDirectory - the location of the directory containing read data for runs to be analysed by MARTi.
+The data for each run within the MinKNOWRunDirectory should be in the MinKNOW output directory format.
+For example, if your MinKNOWRunDirectory is set to the following: ``/Users/peeln/Documents/minknow`` and you want to analyse a run called ``Flongle_run_11102022`` then the full path to the pass read data for that sample should look something like this: ``/Users/peeln/Documents/minknow/Flongle_run_11102022/Flongle_run_11102022/20221011_1041_X2_AMT909_e26da2dd/fastq_pass``
-* MARTiSampleDirectory - the location to put MARTi's analysis directories.
+* MARTiSampleDirectory - the location of a directory that contains MARTi output data.
+The MARTi GUI will monitor this directory for results to display.
-* BlastDatabaseDirectory - the location of blast databases.
+* BlastDatabaseDirectory - the location of a directory containing blast databases.
 * TaxonomyDirectory - the location of NCBI taxonomy data (i.e. the directory containing nodes.dmp and names.dmp).

 Then install the GUI server dependencies by running the following command from inside the gui/UI/ directory (e.g. ``cd gui/UI``) :